Fhong10/flhong03.github-io/_pages/research.md

 author_profile: true
 ---

-Here is a summary of my work in optical simulation and semiconductor physics.
-Click on any project to see the full validation report and code.
+Here is a summary of my work in optical simulation and hands-on fabrication experience.
+Click on any project to see the detailed information.

 <hr>